MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 ## Sandbox Overview

 A sandbox environment is an isolated environment that enables users to do testing and experimentation without impacting any other environments (Production, Development, UAT, etc.).
 Azure sandboxes provide users with a controlled environment to test and experiment with Azure resources.
 Sandbox environments are also great places to conduct POCs (proof of concepts) with Azure resources.
-Each sandbox is its own Azure subscription controlled by Azure policies applied at the Sandboxes Management Group level.
+Each sandbox is its own Azure subscription controlled by Azure policies applied at the Sandboxes Management Group level and also what it inherits from the Management Group hierarchy above it.
 A sandbox can be used by one person or a team depending on its purpose.

+>[!TIP]
+> Review the default Azure landing zones policy assignments that are documented here in [Policies included in Azure landing zones reference implementations](https://aka.ms/alz/policies)

 Sandbox environments are the best place for hands on Azure learning.
 Below are some common use cases: